 Websites can then leverage this data to deliver not only more effective marketing campaigns, but also the types of products and services that customers demand.

 Here’s a good example: CNN partnered with research organization Project Drawdown to create a quiz testing readers on their knowledge of climate change solutions.

 How can CNN make use of these quiz results?
-It could use them to determine what climate-related content readers aren’t so informed about and adjust its editorial calendar accordingly.
+It could use them to determine what climate-related content readers aren’t so informed about and adjust its editorial publishing calendar accordingly.

 5. Repurpose content

 Repurposed content provides exceptional ROI while also increasing the likelihood of a given message sinking in.
 And while repurposing is possible for virtually any blog post, image, or video, interactive content brings a new element of versatility to this familiar concept.

 Options for repurposing static content are decidedly limited; blogs might eventually become eBooks, for example, or quotes may be pulled for future social media campaigns.